groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The problem with a verification by signature is to know to whom we must give confidence.
 To this ends it is important to understand the chain of trust of the signature.
-This chain can be rooted in a `Certification Authority` (or CA) in this case of X509 certificates, or a distributed confidence with the certificates themselves signed amongst themselves in the case of PGP certificates.
-For PGP certificates, the `web of trust` is implicit and passes by certificate signing ceremonies in the phase before the inclusion of the certificate in the DSAS.
+This chain can be rooted in a "Certification Authority" (or CA) in this case of X509 certificates, or a distributed confidence with the certificates themselves signed amongst themselves in the case of PGP certificates.
+For PGP certificates, the "web of trust" is implicit and passes by certificate signing ceremonies in the phase before the inclusion of the certificate in the DSAS.
 For X509 certificates, the chain of trust is explicitly included in every signed file.
 For example,